kynetiv/php_pdo_sqlcipher/examples/BUILD.md

 #### Build OpenSSL

+If you do want to build from source follow these steps.
+Otherwise, download the prebuilt version from windows.php.net (link above).

-I have followed [this guide](http://developer.covenanteyes.com/building-openssl-for-visual-studio/) before, but the following is specific for this VM:
+I originally followed [this guide](http://developer.covenanteyes.com/building-openssl-for-visual-studio/) before, but the following is specific for this VM:

 Open up the Windows Start Menu and find the "Native" x86 only prompt, so: